Best Areas to Stay in Key West Pin 4

 Crossing one bridge is all it takes to get from Stock Island to Key West.
 If you’re traveling by car, this will only take a couple of minutes.
 And if you don’t have a vehicle at your disposal, you can ride the Key West bus for just $2.

-Our recommendations: The fabulous Perry Hotel & Marina Key West seduces with luxury accommodations, two waterfront pools, three dockside restaurants, and a complimentary shuttle service to the Old Town.
-Plus, the staff can organize a private sailing tour for you.
+🏨 Perry Hotel & Marina Key West: The fabulous hotel seduces with luxury accommodations, two waterfront pools, three dockside restaurants, and a complimentary shuttle service to the Old Town.

 Victorian Mansions in Key West